ObjectDB Database Search

 ORDER BY clause (JPQL / Criteria API)

-The ORDER BY clause specifies a required order for the query results.
-Any JPQL query that does not include an ORDER BY clause produces results in an undefined and non-deterministic order .
-ORDER BY ... is at least one million people, ordered by the country name: SELECT c.name FROM Country c WHERE c.population 1000000
+The ORDER BY clause specifies the order for the query results.
+Any JPQL query that does not include an ORDER BY clause returns results in an undefined and non-deterministic order .
+ORDER BY ... , ordered by country name: SELECT c.name FROM Country c WHERE c.population 1000000 ORDER BY c.name

 jakarta.persistence.criteria.Order